elven-js/elvenjs-website/src/docs/recipes.md

 In case of the error, the `onTxError` will additionally contain the error message.

+### Styling elements

+There are a couple of elements that use external styles.
+Feel free to copy styles if needed.
+You can check the examples in the `example` directory.

+No styles are attached to QR code elements and WalletConnect pairings list by default.
+But each piece has CSS classes that you can use.

+The list of classes:
+- `.elven-qr-code-deep-link`
+- `.elven-wc-pairings`
+- `.elven-wc-pairings-header`
+- `.elven-wc-pairing-item`
+- `.elven-wc-pairings-remove-btn`
+- `.elven-wc-pairing-item-description`
+- `.elven-wc-pairing-item-confirm-msessage`

+For more info, check the demo in the `example` directory.
+Please let us know if you need more styling flexibility and options.
+Describe your use cases [here](https://github.com/juliancwirko/elven.js/issues).

 ### Working demos

 The demos are linked on the homepage, but let's bring them also here: